-- a) Maintain the registry of Bonds in the RNV and to keep them listed in BIVA. - b) In general, comply with all the information requirements to which it is subject to in terms of the LMV, the Internal Regulations of BIVA and the CUE, including, without limitation, those applicable to financial information, presentation or disclosure of information or any other report or communication related to the Program and/or the Issuance, which the Issuer is obliged to deliver to the CNBV, BIVA or the Common Representative.
+- b) In general, comply with all the information requirements to which it is subject to in terms of the LMV, the Internal Regulations of BIVA and the CUE, including, without limitation, those applicable to financial information, presentation or disclosure of information or any other report or communication related to the Program and/or the Issuance, which the Issuer is obliged to deliver to the CNBV, BIVA or the Common Representative.
 Additionally, at the written request of the Common Representative, the Issuer must deliver, through any Relevant Director (as such term is defined in the LMV) of the Issuer, a signed certificate indicating compliance with the obligations contained in the Certificate.
-Likewise, the Issuer must deliver to the Common

-Representative any report, financial statement or communication related to the Program and/or the Issuance, previously requested in writing by the latter, acting in a reasonable manner, with respect to the financial information of the Issuer.

-- c) Use the resources derived from the placement of the Bonds for the purposes stipulated in this Supplement and in the Certificate. - d) The Issuer undertakes to inform the Common Representative, at the latest within 7 Business Days following the date on which the Issuer becomes aware of any event that constitutes a Cause of Early Maturity.
+Likewise, the Issuer must deliver to the Common Representative any report, financial statement or communication related to the Program and/or the Issuance, previously requested in writing by the latter, acting in a reasonable manner, with respect to the financial information of the Issuer. - c) Use the resources derived from the placement of the Bonds for the purposes stipulated in this Supplement and in the Certificate. - d) The Issuer undertakes to inform the Common Representative, at the latest within 7 Business Days following the date on which the Issuer becomes aware of any event that constitutes a Cause of Early Maturity.